AbdiA3/numbly-cli/README.md

   1. The number of digits that are in the number and at the proper position
   2. The number of digits that are in the number, but not at the proper position

+But here we will play against the computer.

 Made using [Typer](https://typer.tiangolo.com/).